 Batalha Monastery Visit

 Day 4 Coimbra (1B) Enjoy a free day to explore Coimbra.
 Opt to visit the famous Coimbra University, a UNESCO World Heritage site since 2013 (and also the inspiration for Harry Potter's Hogwarts).
-Explore the winding streets and the riverfront filled with restaurants and bars, or opt for a day trip to the nearby medieval town of Óbidos or the Templar city of Tomar.
+Explore the winding streets and the riverfront filled with restaurants and bars, or opt for a day trip to the nearby coastal town of Aveiro or the pilgrimage sites of Fátima.

 Day 5 Coimbra/Porto (1B) Continue to the historic and vibrant coastal town of Porto in the afternoon, and take an orientation walk upon arrival.